petomalina/site/posts/trust_vs_agility.md

 ---
-title: Why Trust is more than Agility
+title: Why Trust is More than Agility
 category: Leadership
 date: 2023-08-12
 published: true